Gabrielbjb/growtopia-info/README.md

 }
 ```
 ## Features
-* With this package, you can also change different languages (if the page exists), here's some example code:
+* You can also change different languages (if the page exists), here's some example code:
 ```python
 import GTInformation
 print(GTInformation.ItemRecipe("Water Bucket", "id"))